abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 We will come back and complete this file later.
 For now, let's just create a route to it.

-98. In `App.js`, import and add a route to the `OneCharacter` component:
+98. In `App.jsx`, import and add a route to the `OneCharacter` component:

 Here is the import: